rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/LFI via File Uploads.md

 For example, we can upload an image file (e.g. `image.jpg`), and store a PHP web shell code within it 'instead of image data', and if we include it through the LFI vulnerability, the PHP code will get executed and we will have remote code execution.
 ## Crafting Malicious Image
+The first step is to create a malicious image file containing a shell code